mdgriffith/elm-codegen/README.md

 Separately, it would be realllly cool if this library could generate a helper library for generating code for any package in the elm ecosystem.

+- [x] Autoadd type signature if present
+- [x] A runner for generation programs
+- [x] A watch mode for the runner